Get ready to take the first step

 Your inspection sign-off

 You’re responsible for approving the overall finish of your home by signing the appropriate documents and noting any items that need to be completed or repaired.
-These items, as well as other items not readily apparent during the inspection but identified after possession, are covered by the builder’s warranty and backed by the Alberta New Home Warranty Program.
-Issues identified after your new home possession should be brought to your builder’s attention in writing.
+Other items not readily apparent during the inspection but identified after possession, are covered by the builder’s warranty and backed by the Alberta New Home Warranty Program.
+Notify your builder if there are new deficiencies identified after possession and be sure to review your coverage dates on your New Home Warranty Policy.
+You can reach out to us anytime to discuss your concerns or get more information on making a claim.